Major Groups > Gilled Mushrooms > Pale-Spored > Amanita > Amanita abrupta

 White amanitas with warts are not among the easiest mushrooms to identify, but Amanita abrupta has a very distinctive stem base, making it more recognizable than many others.

 "Abrupt" is a perfect description of the basal bulb of Amanita abrupta; it looks like an egg that has been sliced off and stuck on the end of the stem!
 The top of the bulb does not have a rolled-over rim, nor does it have concentric zones of shagginess or scales.
-If this seems like an awful lot of emphasis on one part of the mushroom, remember that without its bulb, Amanita abrupta would join the ranks of the many seemingly indistinguishable white Amanita species--in the Lepidella section of the genus and elsewhere (see comments below).
+If this seems like an awful lot of emphasis on one part of the mushroom, remember that without its bulb, Amanita abrupta would join the ranks of the many seemingly indistinguishable white Amanita species.

 Description: